NullMeDev/NullMeDev/README.md

 # NullMeDev

-Just here having fun, coming up with some ideas and making them into programs.
+Just here having fun, coming up with some ideas and making them into programs, Obnsessive Compulsive, ADHD coder, honestly hit creative blocks all the time, so here I am publishing the ideas that give me the biggest dopamine boost.

 ## 📫 Contact & Info